ahmeddhussain/ivolve-GitOps/README.md

 This section documents the actual technical bugs encountered during the platform build, how they were diagnosed, and the permanent architectural fixes applied.

 ### 1. GitHub Actions OIDC — `Not authorized to perform sts:AssumeRoleWithWebIdentity`

-### 1. GitHub Actions OIDC — `Not authorized to perform sts:AssumeRoleWithWebIdentity`